 4. Make Smart Bulk Buys

-Before you buy in bulk, check to make sure doing so will actually save you money.
-You can compare prices by looking at the unit price listed on the tag on the shelf (though you should check these numbers frequently or if something seems off — there’s anecdotal evidence they’re sometimes incorrect).
-If there’s no unit price listed, you can do the math yourself by dividing the price by the number of ounces or another unit of measurement.
+Before buying in bulk, check to ensure it will actually save you money.
+You can compare prices by looking at the unit price listed on the tag on the shelf.
+But you should check these numbers frequently or if something seems off.
+There’s anecdotal evidence they’re sometimes incorrect.

-For example, if a 48-ounce bottle of dish soap is $9.99, it costs about 20 cents per ounce.
-If a 16-ounce bottle of the same product costs $2.88, its unit price is 18 cents per ounce, meaning you can save money by purchasing three 16-ounce bottles compared to one 48-ounce bottle.
+For example, if a 48-ounce bottle of dish soap is $9.99, it costs about $0.20 per ounce.
+If a 16-ounce bottle of the same product costs $2.88, its unit price is $0.18 per ounce, meaning you can save money by purchasing three 16-ounce bottles compared to one 48-ounce bottle.

 5. Skip the Name Brand

-Switching to generic brand medicines can save you a pretty penny.
-According to the FDA, generic medication can cost as much as 85% less than branded products.
+Switching to generic medicines can save you a pretty penny.
+They often cost pennies on the dollar compared to branded products.

 6. Keep Things Simple

 You can save money by buying fewer products if you buy all-purpose rather than specialized ones.
-For example, ask yourself if you really need to purchase separate bathroom, kitchen counter, and sink cleaners.
-The odds are likely you can use a single cleaning agent to clean all those surfaces.
+For example, ask yourself if you really need separate bathroom, kitchen counter, and sink cleaners.
+The odds are likely you can use a single cleaning agent on all those surfaces.

 7. Get Stuff for Free

 The world is drowning in stuff.
-If you live in a populated area, someone you know or in your neighborhood probably has an item you need, meaning you don’t need to run out and buy it.
+If you live in a populated area, someone you know probably has something you need, meaning you don’t need to buy it.

 If you want to get more personal, you can arrange a swap with friends.
-You can swap kitchen gadgets, cleaning or gardening tools you no longer want or use, or even consumables like sponges or furniture polish.
+You can swap kitchen gadgets, cleaning or gardening tools, or even consumables like sponges or furniture polish.
 Just because one person decided they no longer want or don’t like a product doesn’t mean it isn’t just right for someone else.

 8. Borrow or Rent Infrequently Used Tools

 There are some things you need infrequently for projects around the house but don’t want to buy.
 If possible, see if you can borrow or rent them instead.
-Some examples of tools worth borrowing or renting include specialized cleaning tools, such as a steam carpet cleaner or a hardwood floor buffer.
+Some examples of tools worth borrowing or renting include specialized cleaning tools, such as carpet cleaners or floor buffers.

-Tool lending libraries have become popular in certain areas.
+Tool-lending libraries have become popular in certain areas.
 They give you access to equipment you only need from time to time, like a drain snake or shop vacuum.
-Some even lend everyday tools some people don’t often use, like push brooms or extension cords.
+Some even lend everyday tools like push brooms or extension cords.

-Your local public library may also lend more than just reading materials.
-Branch locations of my local library, the Free Library of Philadelphia, allow people to borrow nontraditional materials, such as cake pans.
+Your local public library may also lend more than just reading materials, including household goods.
+For example, branch locations of my local library, the Free Library of Philadelphia, allow people to borrow nontraditional materials like cake pans.

 Beyond lending libraries, a friend or relative might have something you need.
 Ask them to let you borrow it.
-Just make sure to return it in the same condition it was in when you borrowed it.
+Just make sure to return it in the same condition you borrowed it in.

 9. Reuse or Replace Single-Use Products

 Some products sold as single-use don’t have to be.
-While zip-close plastic storage bags are designed to be used and tossed, you can wash them and reuse them.
+For example, you can wash and reuse zip-close bags.
 Just remember good food safety practices when deciding whether or not to reuse a plastic bag.
-If it previously held raw meat or something that molded or rotted, your safest bet is to toss the bag and start fresh.
+If it previously held raw meat or something that molded or rotted, your safest bet is to start fresh.

-You probably don’t want to reuse zip-close bags too many times.
-But even if you get just two uses rather than one out of most of the bags in a package, you’re effectively cutting your zip-close bag expenditures in half.
+You probably don’t want to reuse any single-use product too many times.
+But even if you get just two uses rather than one, you’re effectively cutting your expenditures in half.

 If you don’t own a squeegee and want to get away from using paper towels, yesterday’s newspaper is very effective at cleaning windows.
 If you don’t subscribe to a physical newspaper, pick up a free copy of something like the Pennysaver the next time you’re at the grocery store.

-Instead of purchasing plastic or glass food storage containers, save money by washing out and reusing glass jam jars, spaghetti sauce jars, and plastic yogurt cups.
-You can use these containers to store food, collect coins, or sort small items like screws and push pins.
+Instead of purchasing plastic or glass food storage containers, save money by washing and reusing glass jam jars, spaghetti sauce jars, and plastic yogurt cups.
+You can use these containers to store cut veggies, collect coins, or sort small items like screws and push pins.